Seven Benefits of Therapy

 Someone may be overwhelmed by stress or may simply want to better manage a particular area of their life.
 They may want to perform better at work or in school, improve their decision making skills, manage money more effectively or get more organized.

-Since life doesn’t come with an instruction manual and relationship dynamics are not taught in school, many people find that they could use some coaching on how to be more successful in dealing with others.
-Many people have difficulty managing conflict, setting limits, showing affection or communicating effectively.
-A psychotherapist can educate and “coach” in the art of positively relating to others.
+Since life doesn’t come with an instruction manual and interpersonal skills are not taught in school, many people find that they could use some relationship coaching on how to be more successful in dealing with others.
+Whether in their work or personal life, many people have difficulty managing conflict, setting limits, showing affection or communicating effectively.
+A psychotherapist can educate and “coach” in the art of positively relating to others to get our needs met.

 Making behavioral changes permanent is difficult.
 Often people are able to adopt new behaviors (i.e. improved diet, spending habits, exercise regimen, better parenting, etc…) for some period of time but then they return to old habits.
 A therapist can present ways to modify behavior and “coach” clients to achieve long-lasting results.